The Amazing Race Canada: Legs

 In season 6 (Heroes Edition), three separate Express Passes were available to be found during a task in Leg 2, allowing any three teams to possibly win one.
 Todd & Anna, Leanne & Mar and Nancy & Melissa each won an Express Pass.
 Todd & Anna and Leanne & Mar used their Express Passes to bypass the same task in Leg 3; Nancy & Melissa used their Express Pass to bypass a later task in Leg 3.

 In season 7, three separate Express Passes were awarded; two to the winners of Leg 1, and one to the winners of Leg 2.
 The team who won two Express Passes on Leg 1 must give one away by the end of Leg 3.
 Dave & Irina won Leg 1 and two Passes; Aarthy & Thinesh won the third Pass as a reward for winning Leg 2.
 Dave & Irina gave their other pass to Anthony & James early in Leg 3.
 Dave & Irina used their Express Pass to bypass the second Roadblock in Leg 4; Anthony & James used their Express Pass to bypass the first Roadblock in Leg 4; Aarthy & Thinesh ultimately did not use theirs.

 In season 9, three Express Passes bundled together were available to be found in an optional task in Leg 1 right before the Roadblock, allowing any team to possibly win them rather than the Passes being a definite award for a first-place finish on the leg.
 Ty & Kat found the three Passes, one for themselves and two to be given away by the end of Leg 3; they gave one to Tyler & Kayleen during the first task of Leg 2, and another to Ben & Anwar after the Roadblock in Leg 3.
 Ty & Kat used their Express Pass to bypass the Detour in Leg 6; Tyler & Kayleen and Ben & Anwar used their Express Passes to bypass the first Roadblock in Leg 6.

 In seasons 10 and 11, three Express Passes; two bundled together and one separate, were available to be found in an optional task in Leg 2.
 In season 10, Michael & Tyson won two Express Passes, one for themselves, and another to be given away by the end of Leg 4; they gave one to Lauren & Nicole after the second Roadblock in Leg 4.
 Michael & Amari won the third Express Pass.
 Michael & Tyson used their Express Pass to bypass a task in Leg 5; Lauren & Nicole used their Express Pass to bypass the Detour in Leg 6; Michael & Amari used their Express Pass to bypass the second Roadblock in Leg 6.
-In season 11, Osas & Esosa found one Express Pass, while Louis & Marie found the other two Passes, one for themselves and another to be given away by the end of Leg 4; they gave one to Jesse & Jonathon in Leg 3.
-Osas & Esosa used their Express Pass to bypass a task in Leg 2.
-Louis & Marie used their Express Pass to bypass a task in Leg 3.
-Jesse & Jonathon used their Express Pass to bypass the Detour in Leg 3.
+In season 11, Osas & Esosa found one Express Pass, while Louis & Marie found the other two Passes, one for themselves and another to be given away by the end of Leg 4; they gave one to Jesse & Jonathon in the middle of Leg 3.
+Osas & Esosa used their Express Pass to bypass a task in Leg 2; Louis & Marie used their Express Pass to bypass a task in Leg 3; Jesse & Jonathon used their Express Pass to bypass the Detour in Leg 3.